 Tim Tam is an Australian brand of chocolate biscuits.

 They consist of two malted biscuits which are separated by chocolate cream, then coated in a thin layer of chocolate.
 Tim Tams were created by Ian Norris and named by Ross Arnott, who had named them after the winning horse at the 1958 Kentucky Derby.

-The best way to eat them is the Tim Tam with a cup of coffee, tea, or hot chocolate.
+The best way to eat the Tim Tam is with a cup of coffee, tea, or hot chocolate.